Best shampoo for hard well water: 5 chelating picks that work

 Clarifying shampoos use strong surfactants to strip surface residue — styling products, oils, silicone buildup.
 They clean the outside of the cuticle.
 If your water is already soft and your hair just needs a reset from product buildup, a clarifier works.

 If your well water is making your hair feel like straw, a clarifying shampoo is like scrubbing the outside of a pipe that’s clogged on the inside.
-The ingredient that matters is EDTA (or its relatives), not a stronger surfactant.
+The ingredient that matters is the chelator, rather than only a stronger detergent.

 The 5 best chelating shampoos for well water